 This report measures care of patients with diagnoses such as heart attack, pneumonia and heart failure.
 Each condition has scientific, evidence-based practices that have been proven to ensure the best outcomes for patients.

-The Hospital Compare and Joint Commission Quality Check websites are interactive and allow you to search for the specific information and for the hospitals in which you are interested.
+CMS' Hospital Compare and the Joint Commission Quality Check websites are interactive and allow you to search for the specific information and for the hospitals in which you are interested.
 Each condition also contains a definition.
 At times, you will note that AVH has too few cases for a score.
 However, AVH tracks compliance for the cases it does have.

 To learn more about AVH's measurements, please visit www.hospitalcompare.gov